Finding the Second-Best Candidate under the Mallows Model: Introduction

-Another direction in which the secretary problem was extended is in terms of identifying the $a^{th}$-best candidate, where $a \geq 1$~\cite{vanderbei2012postdoc}.
-The case $a=2$, for which the goal is to identify the second-best candidate, is known as the \emph{postdoc problem}, and appears to have been introduced by Dynkin in the 1980s.
+Another extension of the secretary problem is in terms of identifying the $a^{th}$-best candidate, where $a \geq 2$.
+The case $a=2$, for which the goal is to identify the second-best candidate, is known as the \emph{postdoc problem}, and appears to have been introduced by Dynkin in the 1980s and was further studied by Bay\'on, Ayuso, Grau, Oller-Marc\'en, and Ruiz~\cite{BAGOR1, BAGOR2}.
 A rationale for choosing to find and hire the second best candidate is that the best candidate may be interviewed for multiple jobs and may not accept the given offer.
-An optimal selection strategy similar to the one derived for the secretary problem was first proposed by Rose~\cite{rose1982postdoc} and independently analyzed using Hamilton-Jacobi-Bellman equations in~\cite{vanderbei2012postdoc}.
-An optimal strategy involves an exploration stage after which the first left-to-right second-best candidate (i.e., the current second-best ranked candidate) is selected for an offer.
+An optimal selection strategy similar to the one derived for the secretary problem was first proposed by Rose~\cite{rose1982postdoc} and independently analyzed by Vanderbei~\cite{vanderbei2012postdoc} using Hamilton-Jacobi-Bellman equations.
+An optimal strategy involves an exploration stage after which the first left-to-right second-best candidate (i.e., second-best ranked when comparing with all appeared candidates) is selected for an offer.
 This strategy succeeds in finding the second-best candidate with probability $1/4$, given that $N \to \infty$.